-Post the Bernie Madoff Scandal, investors have shunned fledgling hedge funds.
+After the the many big financialscandals, investors have avoided fledgling funds.
 Instead, they are opting for larger funds with distinguished records.
-But smaller funds have their own advantages.
-The financial crisis have brought down the hedge funds heavily.
-The damage was further magnified by the carnage caused by the Bernard Madoff Ponzi scheme.
-Since the Madoff Scandal happened, which is till date the largest financial fraud in the history of U.S., many investors are wary of investing in small hedge funds.
+However smaller funds have their own advantages.
+The financial crisis brought down the hedge funds heavily.
+The damage was further magnified by the carnage caused by the major Ponzi schemes.
+Since the Major Scandals happened, which is till date the largest financial fraud in the history of Wall Street, many investors are wary of investing in small funds.
 Investors are now focusing on large portfolios with long track records.
-A study conducted by investment researcher PerTrac illustrates the draw backs of large funds.
-To determine the impact of size, investors divided the funds into three groups.
-Funds with less $ 100 million in assets, those with $ 100 million to $ 500 million, and portfolios with more than $ 500 million.
-During the period from 1996 to 2011 the smallest funds earned a return of 12.5 % annually, compared to 10% for the mid-sized group and 9.2 percent for the larger funds.

 About the Author: Mark miller